 AOVs can render various information, such as the beauty illumination, shading components such as Diffuse, Specular, and also technical images such as the Z depth, normal, ids.
-Also, AOVs can be filtered by lights, so it is possible to render the Diffuse component with only a set of light illuminated.
+Also, AOVs can be filtered by lights, or objects, so it is possible to render the Diffuse component with only a set of light illuminated.

 - Press the button to add an AOV.